xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-instructions/08-Exercise-7-Creating-a-bot-in-Microsoft-Teams.md

     ```

-1. create **DialogBot.js** file in root folder, and add the following code to the file.
+1. Create **DialogBot.js** file in root folder and add the following code to the file:

     ```javascript
     // Copyright (c) Microsoft Corporation.
 All rights reserved.